pascalvanderheiden/azd-ais-async/README.md

 ### Log Analytics

 [Log Analytics](https://azure.microsoft.com/en-us/services/monitor/) allows you to collect and analyze telemetry data from your application.
 You can use this to monitor the performance of your application.

-### Azure Monitor Private Link Scope

-[Azure Monitor Private Link Scope](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security#configure-access-to-your-resources) allows you to define the boundaries of your monitoring network, and only allow traffic from within that network to your Log Analytics workspace.
-This is a great way to secure your monitoring network.

-### Private Endpoint

-[Azure Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) allows you to connect privately to a service powered by Azure Private Link.
-Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.

-### Azure Redis Cache

-[Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) allows you to use a secure open source Redis cache.
-Read this on how we [enable Azure Redis Cache to improve the performance of Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-cache-external).

 ### Azure Service Bus